-Set Back from the Ocean this is Santa Monica’s “Main Street” Lined with Shops boutiques, Restaurants and filled with a lively crowd, Performers, Sculptures, fountains, and street sellers.
+Set Back from the ocean this is Santa Monica’s “Main Street” Lined with Shops boutiques, and Restaurants filled with a lively crowd, Performers, Sculptures, fountains, and street sellers.
 It’s got everything you would expect from a tows main shopping area all with a distinctly Californian Vibe.
 It’s the sort of place you yourself time and time again even if you never really intended to.

 Santa Monica Place

 Attached directly to the South Eastern end of Third Street Prom is this flashy upmarket Multi-Story Mall.
 Filled with excellent dining options and every store imaginable it’s a bustling mecca for shoppers looking for some retail therapy or a great place to eat.
-It’s a typical corporate affair filled with chain restaurants and big-name brand shops but sometimes all you want is a Cheesecake Factory, and a look around Bloomingdale’s
+It’s a typical corporate affair filled with chain restaurants and big-name brand shops but sometimes all you want is a Cheesecake Factory and a look around Bloomingdale’s

 Original Muscle Beach

 While Venice beach Muscle beach gets all the attention, this is the Original.
-The Gym started as a gymnasium focusing on Gymnastics rather than pumping Iron, but it shot to fame when it opening its weights compound.
+The Gym started as a gymnasium focusing on Gymnastics rather than pumping Iron, but it shot to fame when it opened its weights compound.
 When this was shifted to Venice its fame moved with it but the gymnastics portion of the Gym remains and you can still see people strutting their stuff on the pommel horses or O-rings.